- All Ages

 Yes, there is an onsite restaurant and snacks are available.

-Farleigh Hungerford Castle has not told us if they are fully wheelchair friendly.
+No, Farleigh Hungerford Castle is not wheelchair friendly.

-Farleigh Hungerford Castle has not told us if they are fully pushchair friendly.
+No, Farleigh Hungerford Castle have stated they are not pushchair friendly.

 Farleigh Hungerford Castle has not told us if they are dog friendly.